jessepharrison/art/README.md

 3. Upload your pictures to `images` directory.
 And a Github Action will add the photos where it needs to be.
 4. Add your own custom domain in `CNAME` file or just remove the file if you don't own a domain and use the default domain that github provides ([yourusername].github.io/photography).
 5. Update `baseurl` field in `_config.yml` file with whatever domain you used in step 4.
 6. And that's it, your website is set.
-To view, go to [shots.pushpinderpalsingh.com/](https://shots.pushpinderpalsingh.com/) (or whatever you have in the CNAME file) and if you don't have one, you can go to [[yourusername].github.io/Shots](http://yourusername.github.io/Shots)
+To view, go to whatever URL you have in the CNAME file.
+If you don't have one, you can go to [[yourusername].github.io/name-of-your-repo](http://yourusername.github.io/name-of-your-repo)

 You can change my name in `_config.yml` file.

-You can also autmate the deployement of your new Photos using [AutoShots](https://github.com/pushpinderpalsingh/AutoShots)
+You can also automate the deployment of photos using [AutoShots](https://github.com/pushpinderpalsingh/AutoShots)

 ## Acknowledgment
-- I am not a web developer.
-All the credit for this website goes to [Ram](https://github.com/rampatra).
+- All the credit for this GitHub pages layout goes to [Ram](https://github.com/rampatra) and [Pushpinder](https://github.com/pushpinderpalsingh/).